-OCR's A level Philosophy and Ethics (Religious Studies), Students will study three components that are externally assessed: each unit is 33% of the marks, these are
+OCR's A level Philosophy and Ethics (Religious Studies), Students will study three components that are externally assessed: each unit is 33% of the marks, these are:

-- Philosophy of religion (01)
+- Philosophy of religion (o1)

 - Religion and ethics (02)

 - Developments in religious thought Christianity (03)

-Job options: Contrary to the general misconception that the only career open to a student of Religious Studies is the priesthood, there are many career pathways that are open to you.
+Future choices and Career Options: Contrary to the general misconception that the only career open to a student of Religious Studies is the priesthood, there are many career pathways that are open to you.
 The top careers are:

+- Any leadership role is served well by the way philosophy shapes your sharp, critical edge and metacognition

 - Advertising

 - Archivist (Museums and Libraries)

 - Charity work

 - Human Resources

 - Law

 - Politics / Civil Service

 - Media (journalism)

 - Medicine

 - Publishing

 - Social / Public services

+- Teaching

+- Roles in religious spheres of life

-- Teaching and 'yes', the Church.
+- Become the next Plato or Hypatia!